Understanding Healthcare Social Media

 According to a study by the Ohio Hospital Association and MindSet Digital, more than half of the 83 hospitals surveyed spent upwards of 50% of their marketing communication on social media.
 It was less than 10% three years ago.
 You know your patients are talking, but do you know on what channels?
 For your social media efforts to be effective, you need to be engaging them where they already are.

-Facebook is the dominate platform being used for healthcare social media by hospitals and patients alike, which also mirrors the national trend of 71% of all Internet users being on Facebook, according to a study done by the Pew Research Center.
+Facebook is the dominant platform being used for healthcare social media by hospitals and patients alike, which also mirrors the national trend of 71% of all Internet users being on Facebook, according to a study done by the Pew Research Center.
 Following Facebook, the Ohio study found hospitals are also using YouTube and Twitter, with LinkedIn, blogging and Instagram gaining ground.

 Have a Plan